 Ricardo Oteros is the President and Director General of Supracafé, a large Spanish roaster.
 He says it’s quite rare to come across a “true” direct trade model.
 “There are always people in between,” he says.

-“[Through direct trade models], the producer and the consumer discuss price and quality, but no one [I know] can say they are buying ‘straight’ from the producer.
+“[Through direct trade models], the producer and the roaster discuss price and quality, but no one [I know] can say they are buying ‘straight’ from the producer.

 “I don’t know any small producers [handling] the export process by themselves.
 They always need someone to help.”